brajeshwar/brajeshwar.github.io/_drafts/hackernews.md

 - Random but interesting

 Gather interesting links during the day.
-When the west coast wakes up and before I retire for the day, I start either a 5-min or a 10-min timer that repeats until I finish submitting all the articles or I’m tired or gets bored.
+When the west coast wakes up and before I retire for the day.
+Don't get emotional - the same links you submitted will die but someone else submitting it after a day or two will get voted.
+Submission of a single article every 10-15 minute interval (timer) or burst of 4-article each every 20-25min.
+Sleep and wake up the next day, an article or two gets in the front.